Streetcars in North America: Under construction

 The following table lists the new modern streetcar systems that are currently under construction:

 The systems listed above will use modern streetcars.
 For new heritage streetcar systems that are under construction, see relevant section below.

 Planned or proposed

 In addition to the streetcar systems currently under construction, a number of additional streetcar systems are in the planning stages in the United States.

-Examples of cities with streetcar systems in the active planning stages include Los Angeles, New York City, Sacramento, Saint Paul, and Omaha.
+Examples of cities with streetcar systems in the active planning stages include Los Angeles, New York City, Sacramento, and Saint Paul.

 Heritage streetcar systems

 Heritage streetcar systems are sometimes used in public transit service, combining light rail efficiency with tourists' nostalgia interests.
 Proponents claim that using a simple, reliable form of transit from 50 or 100 years ago can bring history to life for 21st century visitors.